thamada/Autoware/fpga/GPU_custom/netlist/xilinx-xcu035-fbva676-3-e/README.md

 ## GPU Architecture
 - 64 computing cores for handling OpenCL threads
-- Each core has floag-add, float-sub, float-mul and float-div unit.
+- Each core has float-add, float-sub, float-mul and float-div unit.
+- All floating-point arithmetic units conform to the IEEE 754 single precision storage format.